TWMckibben-Biology/FunGen_Scripting/README.md

     - To reduce run time for reproducibility, delete all but 3 "SRR" numbers from script 0_1_DownloadSRA_QualityCheck.sh
 - All filepaths are currently set to my own account, but are referenced as the variable $MyID when possible.
 Simply change that variable to match your own account
     - If you encounter problems, check further down the script to ensure that there arent any hardcoded references that need to be changed

+## Description of Scripts

+### 0_1_DownloadSRA_QualityCheck.sh
+This script downloads RNAseq accessions, converts them to fastq, and performs a quality check on them; uses fastQC package

+### 2_cleanTrimmomatic_QualityFastQC.sh
+This script takes the fastq output from script 1 and uses trimmomatic to remove illumina adaptors and then filters data again based on quality; uses Trimmomatic and fastQC packages

+### mapper_hisat2
+This script performs a reference-based alignment/mapping of the transcript sequences and then converts the output as a read count table csv

+### mapper_salmon
+This script performs a de novo assmebly (or pseudoassembly) using the transcript sequences and converts the output as a read count table csv